mmistakes/so-simple-theme/_mnprdocs/rendering.md

 The `Render targets` button will start rendering the target sequence with the settings you specified.
 You can cancel the sequence render anytime by hitting on `cancel` within the render progress dialog.

+## FAQ
+_**When rendering with TAA, the render comes out shifted**_<br>
+This will happen when the `2D Pan/Zoom` is used in the camera you are rendering (`Camera Shape Attributes -> Display Options -> 2D Pan/Zoom`).
+We discourage from using this function with MNPRX at the moment, but we might add this in the future if [requested by the community](https://community.artineering.io/topics/1307804).

 {% include toc-side %}